Easy Fried Mushrooms Recipe: Whether in a pan or deep-fried, these sliced mushrooms are quick and easy to make as an appetizer or side dish!

 Just wipe or lightly rinse with cool water and pat dry.
 (Better yet, if you have time, wash them early and let air dry after you pat dry too… just so there is little chance of any water remaining on the mushrooms.)

 That’s it.
 The seasoned salt was super tasty in the flour breading and made a big difference.
+But feel free to use a different seasoning.

 How to Fry Mushrooms